 With the rise of technology usage and mobile devices, children today have increasingly shorter attention spans.
 Practicing yoga postures helps children clear their minds and improve concentration.
-The focus is on perfecting their posture while being aware of their breath.6
+The

 Breath awareness is, in fact, one of the key tenets of yoga and is closely integrated with all postures.
 Being aware of your breathing and focusing on it helps develop mindfulness over a period of time.
 For younger children, the practice of pranayama or deep breathing can be a fun way to calm down and improve concentration.
 It teaches them to focus their attention on every breath as it goes in and out.
 Older children and teenagers could try postures like the surya namaskar (sun salutation) or the sarvangasana (shoulder stand).
 Both of these increase the flow of blood to the brain, improving focus and alertness.
 The art of meditation can be practiced by older children regularly to improve their concentration.7

 The practice of yoga teaches children to calm their breathing, which in turn calms their minds.
 This decreases physiological arousal – reducing heart rate and blood pressure and easing respiration.8

 Children are no longer immune to stress, what with increasingly busy schedules to accommodate growing schoolwork demands, extracurriculars, and grueling sports practice.
 Add in peer pressure and competition to the mix, and you have children demonstrating all the anxiety and angst that used to be earlier associated only with a mid-life crisis.
 Yoga can be a powerful tool to help children cope with the increasing pressures and challenges of day-to-day life.